wdsheng999/gre_preparation/math/exercises/arithmetic.md

 ans:1/5^6  -->0.2^6

-6.According to surveys at a company,20 percent of the employees owned cell phones in 1994,and 60 percent of the employees owned cell phones in 1998.From 1994 to
+6. According to surveys at a company,20 percent of the employees owned cell phones in 1994,and 60 percent of the employees owned cell phones in 1998.From 1994 to